 The Gala Dinner of the 75th RILEM Week will take place at Restaurant Picheta in Mérida´s Downtown (see images at https://picheta.mx/?lang=en ) on Wednesday September 1st, 2021, from 19:30 to 23:00.
-Buses will depart at 19:30 from the Fiesta Americana Hotel (conference venue).
+The transportation will start at 18:30 from the Fiesta Americana Hotel (conference venue).

-As we get off the bus, we will visit the History Room of the State of Yucatán Government Palace (see images at https://www.yucatan.gob.mx/?p=palacio_gobierno and read the text translation below, 1), which explains the history of Yucatan through the paintings of one of its prodigal sons Fernando Castro Pacheco.
+As we get off the transportation, we will visit the History Room of the State of Yucatán Government Palace (see images at https://www.yucatan.gob.mx/?p=

 The Palace that currently houses the offices of the State Government, was built on the same site where the old «Royal Houses» were in colonial times, which housed the Yucatecan rulers as well as several of their main collaborators.
 Its location is at the crossroads of two of the busiest streets in Mérida: 60 and 61.

 The Palace project, as we see it today, was carried out in 1879 during the government of Mr. Manuel Romero Ancona, according to a design by the engineer Olegario G. Cantón.
 In 1883 the original building was demolished, but the construction of the new building did not begin until April 2, 1887, when General Octavio Rosado ruled, who laid the first stone.
 The construction of the building concluded in 1892 and it was inaugurated on September 15 of that year by the then governor Colonel Daniel Traconis.
 Engineers Vicente Solís León and David Casares lent their collaboration in the work.